joshy409/UnityChanRunner/README.md

 ### Waves
 Waves use the same custom shader as the rim but a different texture and different particle emmision was used to achieve more stormy like
+Also, the core is always rendered on top to acheive the effect of absorbing light

 ![Blackhole](Assets/Texture/blackhole.png)